Calls for U.S. to ban Russian oil gain momentum despite inflation concerns

 But the United States and its allies will see a fine line between punishing Russia and sparking price hikes.
 Though the U.S. imports less than 10 percent of its oil from Russia, a ban could accelerate a global blockage of Russian energy sources that would drive up U.S. gas prices even further.

-The average price for a gallon of gas in the U.S. this weekend already topped an average of $4, according to AAA, the first time that’s happened since the aftermath of the 2008 financial crisis.
+The average price for a gallon of gas in the United States this weekend already topped an average of $4, according to AAA, the first time that’s happened since the aftermath of the 2008 financial crisis.
 President Biden and other world leaders last week authorized the release of 60 million barrels of oil from their strategic reserves to increase supply.

 Senior U.S. officials flew to Venezuela this weekend to meet with President Nicolás Maduro’s government to discuss a range of issues in a visit the New York Times reported Sunday.
 The United States severed diplomatic ties with Venezuela in 2019 after allegations of electoral fraud in the country, and it has heavy sanctions in place on the oil-rich nation.